Environmental Requirements - Design Phase

 Storm Water Pollution Prevention Plans (SWPPP)

-All construction projects are required to manage site runoff.
-The total acres of planned disturbance correlates with the required controls and applicable permits.
-The University’s Phase I Municipal Separate Storm Sewer System (MS4) permit issued by the TCEQ requires all projects to limit the increase in erosion and discharge of pollutants in stormwater as the result of new development and redevelopment.
-If greater than an acre will be disturbed, then coverage under the TCEQ Construction General Permit (PDF) is also required.
+All construction projects are required to manage site stormwater runoff.
+The total acres of disturbed land, including construction support activities, determines whether coverage is required under the TCEQ Construction General Permit (PDF) or if an Erosion and Sedimentation Control (E&SC) plan is acceptable.
+If greater than an acre will be disturbed, then permit coverage is required.
+For more information on SWPPP reviews, approvals, and requirements during construction, please see Environmental Requirements - .
 For more information on SWPPP requirements during construction, please see Environmental Requirements - Construction Phase.
-Failure to comply with the permit requirements can result in project delays, civil penalties, notices of violation and in severe cases, could include criminal charges.
+Failure to comply with the permit requirements can result in project delays, civil penalties, and/or notices of violation.

 Storm Water Pollution Prevention Chart